Out of danger species: Ginkgo biloba

 Ginkgo biloba, commonly known as the maidenhair tree, is the last of the division Ginkgophyta and has fossils dating back to the Jurassic Age, making it one of the oldest living tree species in the world.
 The rest of its division is believed to have gone extinct around the same time as the dinosaurs.
 Populations of this plant in the wild are still considered endangered by the IUCN.
 However, it is widely cultivated worldwide, especially in China and Japan where it is native and is popular for both medicinal uses as well as its use in culinary practices.
-In the medical world, it is believed to be helpful in treating Alzheimer's, dementia, and vertigo.
 Its fruit is often used in cooking and is considered a delicacy in China.